 The Culver City Zoning Code defines single-family dwellings as "a building designed for and/or occupied exclusively by one family.
 The definition also includes: factory-built, modular housing units, constructed in compliance with the Uniform Building Code (UBC), and mobile homes/manufactured housing on permanent foundations."
 Single-family homes are permitted by-right in all of the City's residential zones.
-To encourage the efficient use of the City's multi-family residential land, the City may consider requiring a minimum density requirement for residential projects in multi-family neighborhoods during the comprehensive Zoning Code Update process.
+To encourage the efficient use of the City's multi-family residential land, the City may consider requiring a minimum density requirement for residential projects CUP process for new single-family homes in multi-family neighborhoods during the comprehensive Zoning Code Update process.